umarabdullah-991/Stone-paper-Scissors-JS-Game/README.md

 **Overview:**
 The Rock Paper Scissors Game is a web-based version of the classic hand game, allowing users to play against the computer.
 The application is designed to be simple yet engaging, providing real-time feedback and score tracking.
 Built using HTML, CSS, and JavaScript, it offers an intuitive user interface and dynamic game experience.

+### Deployment:

+The project can be deployed on any web hosting service that supports HTML, CSS, and JavaScript files.
+A live deployment of this project can be accessed via the following link: [Rock-Paper-Scissor](https://rock-paper-scissoor.netlify.app)

 **Key Features:**
 - **User Interaction:** Players can choose between Rock, Paper, and Scissors by clicking on the corresponding images.
 - **Real-time Score Tracking:** The game keeps track of the user's and the computer's scores, updating them after each round.